-There are dozens of opportunities in the Reform Movement for college students to live, learn, work, volunteer, and experience Jewish life and community-building throughout the world.
-Find a program that’s right for you:
+There are dozens of opportunities for college-aged students to stay connected to, explore, and experience Reform Jewish life both on and off campus.
+Find a program that’s right for you.

-NFTY, the Reform Jewish Youth Movement, is looking for college students and recent grads to work and volunteer at regional events to be cabin staff, program assistants, transportation staff, pre-event administrative staff, and more.
-Fill out this form to learn more or contact the Regional Director in your area.
+Staff a youth group event: NFTY - The Reform Jewish Youth Movement is looking for college students to work and volunteer at regional youth group events as cabin staff, program assistants, transportation staff, pre-event administrative staff, and more.
+Apply for NFTY event staff positions.

 Work at a Reform Jewish summer camp or program: Union for Reform Judaism Youth Programs are looking for college students to serve as summer staff = in a variety of roles and locations.
 As staff at a Reform Jewish summer camp, Mitzvah Corps, or Israel program, you’ll support kids and teens as they build skills and confidence, learn about their Jewish identity, and foster lifelong connections to the Jewish community.
 Apply for URJ summer program staff positions.

 Staff a social justice seminar: The Religious Action Center of Reform Judaism is looking for college students to serve as staff assistants for its L’Taken Social Justice Seminars in January, February, and March.
 As a staff assistant, you’ll help engage high school students in a meaningful Jewish social justice weekend experience in Washington, D.C.
 Apply for RAC internships.

 Intern in Washington, D.C. during the school year: The Religious Action Center of Reform Judaism is looking for college students to intern in its Washington, D.C., office during the school year.
 As an intern, you will assist with communications, research, database management, program preparation, and more.
 Apply for RAC L’Taken staff assistant internships.